ebusiness Use Case «Prev Next»

 Business-to-Business Portals

-Simply because the key question is not whether it makes sense to get involved in business-to-business e-commerce, but how to integrate a company’s heterogeneous applications with so many other businesses in a manner that is advantageous to all parties.
+• B2B portals are critical to participation in supply-value chain relationships: The key question is not whether it makes sense to get involved in "business-to-business e-commerce", but how to integrate a company’s heterogeneous applications with so many other businesses in a manner that is advantageous to all parties.
 At the infrastructure heart of today’s e-business integration strategies is the fact that B2B portals are tools that are designed to build a flexible, self-sustained business-to-business model in which:

 For such a model to become a reality, companies must connect all their mission-critical systems and provide a unified access platform to the connected enterprise information backbone.
 This platform should encompass a coherent, yet loosely coupled combination of integration, navigation, and information dissemination components.
 Many envision significant opportunities for growth in e-business applications that tightly integrate these components under a B2B portal environment.
 By having a complete environment in “one place” (or, as I would say, “in orbit”), an integration platform could be designed to build any type or size of i-market required.